markus7017/myfiles/shelly/README.md

 |LONG_SHORT_PRESSED |A long followed by a short button push                                                                         |

 Check the channel definitions for the various devices to see if the device supports those events.
-You could use the Shelly Web UI to set the timing for those events.
+You could use the Shelly App to set the timing for those events.

 ### Alarms